kstolzenberg/type-feel/README.md

-# type-feel
+# The Shape of Today

+## the idea
 what if we could see the shape of our feelings, the ebbs and flows of our moods, more clearly?

-building a new type of mood journal. more visual, more scannable for reflecting at a later time. dynamically mapping emotions to variable text using the [circumplex model](https://en.wikipedia.org/wiki/Emotion_classification#Circumplex_model).
+building a new type of mood journal. something more visual, more scannable for easier reflection at a later time. dynamically mapping emotions to variable text to create a richer visual record.

-## the circumplex model
+## the science
-two axes: positive/negative arousal = "intensity", positive/negative valance = "pleasantness"
+[circumplex model](https://en.wikipedia.org/wiki/Emotion_classification#Circumplex_model) considers emotions along two axes: positive/negative arousal = "intensity", positive/negative valance = "pleasantness"
 <img width="600px" height="auto" alt="image" src="https://github.com/user-attachments/assets/8b1e1e59-2bde-4f65-bb0c-423e1673694f" />

 ## technical approach